nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_clinical_narrative.md

 {% include custom/section.warnbanner.html %}

 ## Clinical Narrative Section Content##
-The Clinical narrative section carries a clinical narrative detailing a patient’s reason for attendance, results from the diagnostic and treatment process.
+The Clinical narrative section carries a clinical narrative detailing a patient’s reason for attendance and results from the diagnostic and treatment process.
 Where possible, very brief,items in bold are subheadings and should be formatted as such in any html sent:
-**Clinical narrative**
+**Clinical narrative**.
-This may include interpretation of findings and results; differential diagnoses, opinion and specific action(s).
-Planned actions will be recorded under ‘plan’.

 ##  Example Clinical Narrative Section ##